-Here's a quick look at how six countries around the world handle everything from classroom instruction, to homework, to those seemingly endless teacher-planning days.
+A quick look at how six countries around the world handle everything from classroom instruction to homework to those seemingly endless teacher-planning days.

 We tend to think of school days as being somewhat standardized.
-It’s comforting to think that the experience of spelling tests, storytime, recess, and bad cafeteria food is universal.
+It’s comforting to think that the experience of spelling tests, story time, recess, and bad cafeteria food is universal.
 The assumption is that whether a kid is in private or public school, in the U.S. or Japan or France, the number of hours in a school day and school days in a year are essentially the same.
-In reality, the number of days kids go to school, their length, and the way school days are broken up, varies drastically by country.
-Turns out, the length of the school day and the number of annual school days that we’re accustomed to are peculiarly American, rising out of practical and cultural traditions so familiar they’re hard to trace.
+In reality, the number of days kids go to school, their length, and the way school days are broken up varies drastically by country.
+It turns out, the length of the school day and the number of annual school days that we’re accustomed to are peculiarly American, rising out of practical and cultural traditions so familiar they’re hard to trace.

-School days elsewhere in the world are in fact radically different from ours.
+School days elsewhere in the world are in fact radically different from our own.
 Each country has its own specific rituals and educational norms, and beneath those lie foundational assumptions about the value and purpose of education, parental involvement, the balance of responsibilities in a child’s life, and childhood itself.
-Only by looking at what school days look like in other countries, can we get perspective on how our own kids’ school days stack up.
-How much homework do they give?
-How many hours are in their school day?
-How many school days do they have each year?
+Only by looking at what school days look like in other countries can we get perspective on how our kids’ school days stack up.
 Here’s a quick look at how six countries around the world handle everything from classroom instruction to lunchtime to homework and the number of school days per year.

 France: Wednesday Isn’t Just Hump Day

-Here’s where the number of school days in a year truly strays from the American way.
 The French are a sophisticated bunch.
 Fine cheeses and 19th-century art movements are all well and good, but a school day off in the middle of the week is their best contribution to society since mayonnaise.
 For years, the French have kept Wednesdays semi-sacred — older kids get Wednesdays off, but may have a half or full school day on Saturdays.
-Even with the midweek break, French students are still in class for eight hours every other day.
+Even with the midweek break, French students are still in class for eight hours every other weekday.
 But rest assured their school days include a 90-minute lunch break, because the French are very French when it comes to their cafeteria food.

 Chile: Greatest Amount of Class Time